IWA-ASPIRE Abstract Submission

 Communities

-• Indigenous peoples’ relationship with water
+• Indigenous peoples’ relationship with water and their access to WASH services

-• Farming & industry
+• Water for farming & industry

-• Environmental outcome focussed
+• Environmental outcome focused

 • Post disaster community participation